Escape Plan: 50-Item Checklist

 He still calls, texts, and emails her, but she doesn’t fall into his emotional games as much as she used to.
 And though money is very tight, she and her family finally have peace and feel safe.

-After years of watching their father humiliate and brutalize their mother,
+After years of watching their father humiliate and brutalize their mother, the children are all grateful Mom finally divorced their dad.

 Are you going through a life-saving divorce?
-I’d like to invite you to my private Facebook group, "Life-Saving Divorce for Separated or Divorced Christians."
+I’d like to invite you to my private Facebook group, “Life-Saving Divorce for Separated or Divorced Christians.”
+Just click the link and ANSWER the 3 QUESTIONS.
 This is a group for women and men of faith who have walked this path, or are considering it.
 Allies and people helpers are also welcome.
-Just click the link and ANSWER the 3 QUESTIONS.
+I’ve also written a book about spiritual abuse and divorce for Christians.
+You may also sign up for my email list below.

 50 MOST POPULAR BLOG POSTS